Wood finishes don’t have to contain chemicals or petroleum products. You’ll love this list of natural wood finishes for woodworking projects.

 There are several ways you can protect your wood projects naturally.
 Some will set right away, while some need to dry for a few days.

-Beeswax has been used as a wood protector for years as well.
-Once melted, it can be applied to wood directly, wiped on, then buffed off.
-Beeswax cools quickly, so the preferred method is to mix it with an oil.
+People have been using beeswax as a natural wood finish and protector for years as well.
+Once you melt it, you can apply it to the wood directly.
+Simply wipe on, then buff off.
+Beeswax cools quickly, so the preferred method is to mix it with oil.
 Tung oil is the most common, often with a bit of lemon essential oil added for the scent.
-Lemon essential oil is thought to be antibacterial, which aids in the preservation of the wood it is applied to.
-(Find natural beeswax here and pure lemon essential oil here.)
+The lemon essential oil has antibacterial properties, which help to preserve the wood you apply it to.

-Soy wax can be used in the same manner as beeswax.
+You can use soy wax in the same manner as beeswax.
 It is softer and uses less oil to make it pliant.
-(Find soy wax here.)

-Linseed oil is another penetrating oil that can help protect your wood projects.
-(Find it here.)
+Linseed oil is another penetrating oil that protects wood making it great as a natural wood finish.

-Shellac is made from the Lac bug.
+They make shellac from the Lac bug.
 It provides a shiny, hard coating that is very durable.
-It can be tinted to nearly any color.
+You can also tint it to nearly any color.

-Walnut oil is another natural oil that can be used on wood.
+Walnut oil is another natural oil that can be used as a natural wood finish.
 It also provides a fairly durable finish.
-Be aware however, that this oil, like many other nut oils, can cause problems for those who are allergic to them.
+Be aware, however, that this oil, like many other nut oils, can cause problems for those who are allergic to them.

-Jojoba oil contains waxes that help keep it from degrading, therefore protecting the wood it is applied to.
-(Find pure jojoba oil here.)
+Jojoba oil contains waxes that help keep it from degrading, which protects the wood you apply it to.

-Sunflower oil contains high amounts of Vitamin E, which can help preserve wood.
+Sunflower oil contains high amounts of Vitamin E, and when you use it as a wood finish it helps preserve the wood.

 Carnauba wax is a wax obtained from the leaves of a palm tree that only grows in Brazil.
-It is used to wax cars and surf boards because it’s extremely durable.
+It is used to wax cars and surfboards because it’s extremely durable.
 Unlike other waxes, the finish will dull over time, rather than peeling or flaking.
-(Find carnauba wax here.)